gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

     }
 }, {
     "RegionID": "2",
-    "TableID": "G02",
+    "PartitionID": "G02",
     "KVPairs": {
         etc etc
 ```
-And finally just dump that json text into a file in and output folder.
+Finally I just dump that json text into a file in and output folder.
+And that's the transform step done.

-Of significant note: The RegionID and TableID fields.
-They are related to *Partition and Sort keys* on the DynammoDB.
-Knowing that the the data comes in csv files with a topic sequence, I'm using these topic code values as the sort key.
+Of significant note: The RegionID and PartitionID fields.
+They are related to *Partition and Sort keys* on the DynamoDB.
+Knowing that the the data comes in csv files with a topic sequence, I'm using these topic code values as the partition key.
 This means that if the data ever grows past 10gig (it wont).
-Then it will get split into separate buckets for performance, based on the sort key.
-The **G02** table id in the above example will have 70K region id's and so will all the other **GN** tables thus giving everything pretty similar lookup speed.
+Then it will get split into separate buckets for performance, based on the partition key.
+The **G02** partition id in the above example will have 70K region id's and so will all the other **GN** tables thus giving everything pretty similar lookup speed.

-Importantly all of this is moot because I'm not going to hit the size where sort keys starts getting used.
-But do have a read of a really good explanation from AWS.
+Importantly all of this is moot because I'm not going to hit the size where partition keys starts getting used to physically separate data.
+However you should have a read of a really good explanation from AWS.
+Funny note, I mixed these up and fixing it was aweful.

 [Choosing the Right DynamoDB Partition Key](https://aws.amazon.com/blogs/database/choosing-the-right-dynamodb-partition-key/)

 **The upload program**
 **dbbuilder** is the other cli tool that handles a few tasks.
-At it's core, it reads the array of Record objects and fits them into the AWS SKD and then uploads them to DynamoDB.
+At it's core, it reads the array of Record objects and fits them into the AWS Golang SKD structs and then uploads them to DynamoDB.
 If the DB schemas doesn't exists it can also build that.
 And there's also flags to purge and or delete a DynamoDB table if needed.

-Everything was simple until I started using the AWS Golang SDK.
+It works well enough and everything was simple until I started using the AWS Golang SDK.
 And then Batch uploads to dynamoDB happened. (╯°□°)╯︵ ┻━┻.
 [Cathartic Reddit thread about the AWS Golang SDK](https://www.reddit.com/r/golang/comments/65qyu2/aws_how_you_shouldnt_write_your_api/)

 Long story short but this function is all about filling up a batch input request with records.
-I have ~56,000 of those for SA1 level data and the DB needs them in 25 record chunks.
+I have >56,000 of those for SA1 level data and the DB needs them in 25 record chunks.
 And that results in pretty gruesome code like this.
 Don't judge, I'll admit this may be a bad way of doing things but it was not easy to grok from the doco.
-And the documentation has a bad habit of using examples where structs are coded as literals.
-This isn't beginner friendly IMHO.
+The documentation has a bad habit of using examples where structs are coded as literals.
+This isn't beginner friendly at all IMHO.
 Have a glace at the doco and sample code for the [Golang SDK - DynamoDB - BatchGetItem](https://docs.aws.amazon.com/sdk-for-go/api/service/dynamodb/#DynamoDB.BatchGetItem) you may disagree, but I think a more instructive example would be to build a struct, then place it in another, then so on until you had the completed structures to use.

 ```
 func composeBatchInputs(recs *[]record.Record, name string)